hoodiecrow/ConsTcl/README.md

 There are times when one wants to treat a number of expressions as if they were one single expression (e.g. in the consequent or alternate of an `` if `` form).
 The `` begin `` special form bundles up expressions as an aggregate form.
 Internally, it sees to it that all the expressions are evaluated in order and that the resulting value of the last one is returned as the aggregate's result.

-As part of the processing of sequences _local defines_ [are resolved](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines), acting on expressions of the form `` (begin (define ... `` when in a local environment.
+As part of the processing of sequences, _local defines_ [are resolved](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines), acting on expressions of the form `` (begin (define ... `` when in a local environment.

 The following forms have an implicit `` begin `` in their bodies and the use of `` begin `` is therefore unnecessary with them: